 - Official high school, college transcripts or GED scores, whichever is most recent, indicating an overall 2.0 GPA or better.

 - Letter of Admission/Acceptance (LOA) from the college/university student is attending.

 - Any other documentation/verification as requested.

-Application Deadline: The CSA application must be received and/or post-marked by May 15.
-(An application received after the deadline are put on a wait-list pending additional funding.)
+The CSA application must be received and/or post-marked by May 15.
+(An application received after the May 15 deadline is put on a wait-list pending additional funding.)

 Applications are not considered complete until all documentation is on file with the Higher Education office.
 All new applicants are automatically put on the wait-list pending award processing (late June through July 15).
 Award consideration is based on the following:

 - Availability of funds at the conclusion of the scholarship awarding process;

 - Dates of receipt, completion of application and accumulated application criteria points; or